shubhamkokane/Twitter-Sentiment-Analysis/README.md

 Run the twittergraph.py for visualisation of your output.

 Step5:
-If you want to check against random tweets, you can paste your tweet in the test.py file to check the sentiment.
+If you want to check the sentiment against random tweets, you can paste your tweet in the test.py file to check the sentiment.